biancaglez/MATH218/syllabus.md

 1. Homework assigned on a Wednesday.
 1. One week later: Pre-submission due.
 1. Two weeks later: Homework due.
 1. Three weeks later: Post-submission due.
-Mini-presentation and group discussion in Library 105A.
+Mini-presentations and group discussion in Library 105A.

 Click
 [here](https://docs.google.com/spreadsheets/d/1EVgkh3wgIWZCxzCKAEDie7f8YmKQ9FhYdKVIO4Fwm0E/edit#gid=0)
-for a visualization.
-Since this is a college-writing course, instructor feedback on student work and writing is an essential component.
-Thus
+for a visualization of this timetable.
+Since this is a college-writing course, instructor feedback on student work and writing is an essential component, thus

 * Everyone must submit work on the homework due date.
 * You must complete either the pre-submission or the post-submission, but not both.